oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/model.md

 To remove content from the archive file, select the content to remove in the archive editor pane and click the minus (`-`) button in the archive editor title bar.  _Don't forget to remove any reference to this content from the model file._

+#### Validate Model
+`Validate Model` invokes the WDT [Validate Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/validate/), which validates that the model and its related artifacts are well-formed and provides help on the valid attributes and subfolders for a particular model location.
+This action is available by using the `Validate Model` button on the `Model` page and by selecting
+`Go` > `Validate Model Files`.

 #### Prepare Model
 `Prepare Model` invokes the WDT [Prepare Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/prepare/)